micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 In other words, multiple boards can share the definitions of a single device, and multiple devices can share the definitions specific to a common architecture.

-The following examples include C++ code, and most of µOS++ is written in C++, but the application can be entirely witten in C, equivalent C APIs are also available at all levels.
+The following examples include C++ code, and most of µOS++ is written in C++, but the application can be entirely written in C, as equivalent C APIs are available at all levels.

 #### Board